Custom Credential Attributes

 6. Click Save

-1. Open a certificate that belongs to a category with custom fields
+1. Open a credential that belongs to a category with custom fields

 2. Click Edit